-Sometimes you may want want the scan to pass your marker over something if it happens to be there (an optional element), "TRUE" is true without testing the statement.
-If the other tests fail, the imaginary marker is not moved, i.e. It is used to scan past something(s) which may or may not be there.
+Sometimes you may want want the scan to pass your marker over something if it happens to be there (an optional element).
+"TRUE" is true without testing the statement.
+If the other tests fail, the imaginary marker is not moved.